ydvankit1/Portfolio/README.md

 - **Responsive Design:** The website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.
 - **Project Showcase:** Explore my projects and see what I've been working on.
 - **About Me Section:** Learn more about me, my background, and my skills.
-- **Contact Form:** Get in touch with me easily through the contact form.

 ## Technologies Used